Chat with us

 What is a Data Warehouse?

-Organisations standardise data for unified analysis during the ETL process in data warehousing (Extract, Transform, Load).
+Data WarehouseOrganizations standardize data for unified analysis during the ETL process in data warehousing (Extract, Transform, Load).
 This involves integrating data from sales and marketing tools, CRMs, ERPs, and warehousing systems.

-Key advantages of a Data Warehouse:
+Key Advantages of a Data Warehouse:

 • High Data Quality and Consistency: All dashboards and reports are generated from reliable and unified data.